RULES & COMPULSORY GEAR

 Protests will be considered by a three-person committee consisting of the race director and two independent third parties.

 Decisions of the committee are final.

-As a UTCT participant, you are responsible for yourself and should know the rules and regulations of the race.
+As an RMB Ultra-trail Cape Town® participant, you are responsible for yourself and should know the rules and regulations of the race.
 You need to be able to clearly evaluate your mental and physical abilities.
-You need to be sufficiently trained and keep with you all the necessary equipment.
-Runners should be able to complete the race in a semi-autonomous manner in terms of: food and drink, clothing and safety.
+You need to be sufficiently trained and keep all the necessary equipment with you.
+Runners should be able to complete the race in a semi-autonomous manner in terms of food, drink, clothing and safety.
 This requires an ability to adapt and face expected or unexpected problems (darkness, bad weather, physical ailments, injury, etc.).

-UTCT takes place on very rugged, single-track hiking trails.
+The Event takes place on extremely rugged, single-track hiking trails.
 Running on such trails comes with inherent risks that runners accept upon entering the event.
-Runners will be in remote areas where help is not always near by for extended periods and need to be prepared accordingly in cases of emergency.
+Runners will be in remote areas where help is not always nearby for extended periods and need to be prepared accordingly in cases of emergency.

-In addition to trail conditions other potential dangers include but are not limited to: Wet /slippery trail conditions (mud, roots and rocks), wet/slippery boardwalks and bridges, bees/bee stings, road crossings and steep drop-offs/cliffs.
-Due caution needs to be taken with regard to personal safety and incidents of crime- while highly unlikely that such incidents will occur UTCT recommends partnering up along the route.
+In addition to trail conditions, other potential dangers include but are not limited to wet/slippery trail conditions (mud, roots and rocks), wet/slippery boardwalks and bridges, bees/bee stings, road crossings and steep drop-offs/cliffs.
+Caution must be taken with regard to personal safety and incidents of crime.
+While highly unlikely that such incidents will occur, we recommend partnering up along the route.

 If you leave the race route and fail to notify race officials, you will be banned from participating in the future (unless assisted from the course by First Aid crews).
 We will provide a shuttle service back to the start/finish but cannot guarantee the frequency of the service.
 We recommend you put somebody on standby or call for a taxi.

 If you become immobile and need to consult with a medic, you will need to take the following steps: